ManikantaSanjay/CS257_Subgraph_Matching/README.md

 We also compare these algorithms against Glasgow, a constraint programming-based algorithm.
 Our findings show the strengths of different methods in various aspects, leading to recommendations for specific scenarios based on graph density and query size.

-For an in-depth understanding, refer to our SIGMOD'2020 paper "In-Memory Subgraph Matching: an In-depth Study" by Dr. Shixuan Sun and Prof. Qiong Luo.
-Please cite this paper if you use our code.

 ## Compilation
 To compile the source code, navigate to the project's root directory and execute: